Skip to main content

 The Index to Marine and Lacustrine Geological Samples (IMLGS) is a community designed and maintained resource that enables scientists to discover and access geological material from seabed and lakebed cores, grabs, and dredges archived at participating institutions from around the world.
 Sample material is available directly from each repository.
 Before proposing research on any sample, please contact the repository’s curator for sample condition and availability.

-Each repository also submits data gleaned from physical samples to the IMLGS database, which is maintained by NOAA NCEI.
+Each repository submits data gleaned from physical samples to the IMLGS database, which is maintained by NOAA's National Centers for Environmental Information (NCEI).
 All sample data include basic collection and storage information, whereas some samples, at the discretion of the curator, may also include lithology, texture, age, mineralogy, weathering, metamorphism, glass remarks, color, physiographic province, principal investigator, and/or descriptive information.
-These sample data are accessible using NOAA NCEI’s data access resources.

 Access Methods